cloudstax/firecamp/docs/installation/README.md

 # The FireCamp Service CLI
 A Bastion AutoScaleGroup is created and is the only one that could SSH to the cluster nodes, and access the FireCamp manage server.
 The nodes in the FireCamp Cluster could also access the manage server.

-After the stack is created, could ssh to the Bastion node, get the FireCamp service cli of release 0.9.3.
+After the stack is created, could ssh to the Bastion node, get the FireCamp service cli of the current release 0.9.3.

   `wget https://s3.amazonaws.com/cloudstax/firecamp/releases/0.9.3/packages/firecamp-service-cli.tgz`